Fundament-Software/scopes/doc/cpp_users.rst

         # variable3 is a constant
         print variable3

-Unlike in C/C++, declarations of the same name within the same scope are permitted, and the previous binding is still accessible during evaluation of the right-hand side::
+Unlike in C/C++, declarations of the same name within the same scope are also permitted, and the previous binding is still accessible during evaluation of the right-hand side::